HaoLi111/Previewer/README.md

 # Previewer
-Previewing datasets with save and systematic statistical approach
+Previewing datasets with safe and systematic statistical approach